francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 - IBM HD16 (NA)
 - JV Digital Engineering XTB-232 (NA/EU)

 Note that while the CM11 has EU derivatives meant for use with 240v/50Hz mains power, the CM17A is for use in North America only as it uses 310MHz for transmission, not 433MHz.
-For 433MHz X10 RF controls, you would need to use the CM19, which heyu does not support and will never support.
+For 433MHz X10 RF controls, you would need to use the CM19, which along with the CM15, heyu does not support and will never support.

 When using a CM11 interface, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.